rh-mobb/rosa-workshop-content/rosa-content/200-ops/scaling-nodes.md

     I: To view all machine pools, run 'rosa list machinepools -c user1-mobbws'
     ```

-    This command adds a single m5.xlarge instance to the us-west-2a availability zone.
+    This command adds a single m5.xlarge instance to the {{ aws_region }}a availability zone.

 1. Now, let's scale up our selected MachinePool from one to two machines.
 To do so, run the following command: